Original Air Date: December 4, 1959

 -Rod Serling

-The year is 1942 (at the height of World War II) and we meet a German-born man named Carl Lanser (played by Nehemiah Persoff who was born in 1919 and is still alive as of the time of this writing living in Cambria, CA).
+The year is 1942, the height of World War II, and we meet a German-born man named Carl Lanser (played by Nehemiah Persoff who was born in 1919 and is still alive as of the time of this writing, living in Cambria, CA).
 Lanser has found himself aboard a British freighter called the S.S.
 Queen of Glasgow as it crosses the Atlantic from Liverpool to New York.
 He has no memory of how he got there.
 He seems to have become afflicted with short-term amnesia but he vaguely recalls that something terrible is planned for the ship at 1:15am.

 The tone is ominous, ghostly, and foggy as we await a terrifying conflict of some sort at 1:15am.
 Is Carl insane?
 Do we trust him?
 Is he a German spy who has been brainwashed?
 Has he been given some sort of chip implanted in his brain?
 Or was he deliberately sent by the enemy to deliver a vague warning?

-Lanser goes mad scrambling through the ship while crew members grow suspicious of him (he appears nervous and possesses remarkably detailed knowledge about Germans and U-Boats).
+Lanser goes mad scrambling through the ship while crew members grow suspicious of him (he appears nervous and possesses remarkably detailed knowledge about Germans and U-Boats) and he finds a German submarine captain’s hat in his closet bearing his own name (it reads “Carl Lanser Kapitän Leutnant Kriegsmarine”).
 When 1:15am arrives he pulls out a pair of binoculars and gazes out from the ship to find a German U-Boat stalking the freighter.
 The big reveal comes when he spots none other than himself at the enemy helm.
-The U-Boat mercilessly attacks the British vessel killing all aboard -we watch as Lanser, too, slips beneath the waves.
+The U-Boat mercilessly attacks the British vessel killing all aboard –we watch as Lanser, too, slips beneath the waves.

 In the end, we are given an epilogue.
 A German officer approaches Kapitan Carl Lanser aboard the German U-Boat.
 He expresses shame and he wonders whether or not damnation awaits them for killing so many civilians, but Lanser is remorseless.
 Moments later, we see Lanser again on the deck of the S.S.
 Queen of Glasgow without any idea of how he arrived there, and the whole situation begins anew.
-He is doomed to repeat his fate for all of eternity like Sisyphus pushing his great stone or the pirate myth of the Flying Dutchman, Lanser has become a hostage to his own cruelty.
+He is doomed to repeat his fate for all of eternity like Sisyphus pushing his great stone or the pirate myth of the Flying Dutchman or even Samuel Taylor Coleridge’s Rime of the Ancient Mariner, Lanser has become a hostage to his own cruelty.

 “The S.S.
 Queen of Glasgow, heading for New York., and the time is 1942.
 For one man it is always 1942 – and this man will ride the ghost ship every night for eternity.
 This is what is meant by paying the fiddler.
 This is the comeeuppance awaiting every man when the ledger of his life is opened and examined, the tally made, and then the reward or the penalty paid.
 And in the case of Carl Lanser, former Kaptian Lieutenant, Navy of the Third Reich, this is the penalty.
 The is the justice meted out.
 This is judgement night in the Twilight Zone.”